Unresolved sources naturally contribute to PeV $\gamma$-ray diffuse emission observed by Tibet AS$\gamma$

-the quantity $dN/d\PhiTeV$ is the source flux distribution produced by the considered population in a given region of the sky (see Eq.~A.6 of \cite{Cataldo:2020qla}), and we vary the flux detection threshold in the range $\PhiTeVTh = [0.01 - 0.1] \Phi_{\rm CRAB}$.
+the quantity $dN/d\PhiTeV$ is the source flux distribution in a given region of the sky (see Eq.~A.6 of \cite{Cataldo:2020qla}).
+The function $\eta(E_\gamma,\PhiTeVTh)$ is the average survival probability of photons with energy $E_\gamma$ emitted by unresolved sources.
+It includes the gamma absorption due to gamma-gamma interactions on CMB photons following the numerical approach described in \cite{Lipari:2018gzn}.
+We vary the flux detection threshold in the range $\PhiTeVTh = [0.01 - 0.1] \Phi_{\rm CRAB}$.

 Note that the diffuse Galactic $\gamma$-ray flux at sub-PeV energies measured by Tibet AS$\gamma$ is obtained by subtracting/masking the contribution of sources which are included in the TeVCAT catalog \citep{2008ICRC....3.1341W}.
 This implies that sources should be faint not only at sub-PeV energies (but also at TeV energies) to escape detection.
 As a consequence, the above approach which is based on the detection capabilities of experiments operating in the TeV domain is also adequate to investigate unresolved source contribution in the sub-PeV energy range.